glasnt/talks/2019_02_PyCascades.podium/slides.md

 ???

-Remember that overloaded operand I mentioned earlier?
+Remember that overloaded operator I mentioned earlier?

 Let's dive into that a bit more.